 I looked at the last few remaining remnants of the old store they were tearing down.
 I glanced at my husband and saw the look on his face and I was unable to stop the tear that softly ran down my cheek.
 I knew his heart was breaking as was mine.

 I had spent years listening to the stories revolving around that old majestic building and felt a knot build up in my stomach.
 The sweet wonderful man I was married to had tried to save the place but others had stood in his way at every turn.

 I had been introduced to the store and the area around it over a quarter of a century ago.
 I had been listening to the stories for as long as well.
 No, not repeats of a few stories but hundreds of them.
 Some were so sad they would break your heart and others had left me laughing so hard it hurt.
 Each story had burned images in my brain that were like old movies that I often replayed in my head.
-Sometimes I would see or experience that would set the mental projector running and off the images would go again.
+Sometimes I would see or experience something that would set the mental projector running and off the images would go again.
 I would see the array of characters who walked in and out of the doors to this social and economic center of the area at one time.
 The little bits of life brought together in a kaleidoscope of color merging, blending, and then falling apart as new ones entered the doors of that store and others exited.
 Of course those stories had ended when the store closed its doors for the last time in the early seventies.